bekinal/Windows-Server-Installation-Configuration/README.md

 <h1>Windows Server 2016 Configuration</h1>

 <h2>Description</h2>
-Project consists of utilizing VirtualBox to configure a copy both Windows Server 2016 GUI (Server 1) and Standard Evaluation (Server 2) following installation.
-Server 2 then enters the domain created on Server 1.
+Project consists of adding the Active Directory Domain Services feature to Windows Server 2016.
+A seperate server (Standard Evaluation) is then added to the domain.
 <br />